-As member of the faculty of Suzuki Royal Oak Institute of Music, Anthony has been offering Suzuki classical guitar lessons since 2005.
+As a member of the faculty of Suzuki Royal Oak Institute of Music, Anthony has been offering Suzuki classical guitar lessons since 2005.
 He is currently teaching and accepting new students of all ages from as young as 3 years old to adults.
 Here are a few things some parents had to say about his program:

 Tony is a very meticulous and inspiring guitar teacher.
 My 10 year old son enjoys learning classical guitar with him. – Hejie Lin